lyokha/ngx-export-tools-extra/README.md

 In this example, after receiving all streamed data the sink collects the request body in variable *hs_rb* and merely sends it back to the client.

+In this example, after receiving all streamed data the sink collects the request body in variable *hs_rb* and merely sends it back as a response to the original bridged subrequest.
+Then this response gets decoded with handlers *fromFullResponse* or *fromFullResponseWithException* and finally returned to the client.

 ###### A simple test

 ```ShellSession